bkaestner/codewars-rules/rules/0230-CSharp.md

 ```
 However, this should be used with care.
 After all, NUnit will still check only
 100 random values, and if they don't hold the assumption, the test case is
 still completely executed but any failed assertion is disregarded.
+And yes, this
+will also not report the used values.

  [Theory]: http://www.nunit.org/index.php?p=theory&r=2.6.4